ChengtaiCao/Paper/README.md

 >>(58)A Contextual Attention Recurrent Architecture for Context-Aware Venue Recommendation
 >>(59)Latent Ordinary Differential Equations for Irregularly-Sampled Time Series
 >>(60)Meta-learners for Estimating Heterogeneous Treatment Effects using Machine Learning
+>>(61)Predicting the Next Location: A Recurrent Model with Spatial and Temporal Contexts